pachyderm/pachyderm/doc/docs/master/enterprise/auth2/authentication/idp-dex.md

 !!!
 Note
     Pachyderm supports the JSON and YAML formats for its connector files.

-//TODO update new config fields (id, name, type added to config) when new alpha.12 is out

 See our oidc connector example in JSON and YAML formats below.
 === "oidc-dex-connector.json"